alexsinfarosa/strawberry-models/docs.md

 | 22:00 |   **M**   |
 | 23:00 |    18     |

-As shown the table above contains missing values.
+As evidenced above, the table contains missing values.
 Those will be replaced according to the following rules:

 - Single missing values are replaced by averaging its contiguous values.
 Hence, missing value (M) at hour 14:00 will be replaced with (23+24)/2 = 23.5
 - Two consecutive missing values are replaced with the weighted mean of the preceding and following values, In this case missing values at hour 05:00 will be replaced with the weigthed mean (18+18+16)/3 = 17.3, and missing value at hour 06:00 will be replaced with weigthed mean (16+16+18)/3 = 16.6

-Applying the rules above we obtain the following:
+Applying the above rules, we obtain the following:

 | Hour  | Temp (˚C) |
 | :---: | :-------: |